-The closed circuit gas system is used in the SF6 circuit breaker.
+The Gas System: A closed-circuit gas system is used in the SF6 circuit breaker.
 SF6 is a costly gas.
-Therefore, it is renovated and recycled, after each operation of the breaker.
+Therefore, it is renovated and recycled after each operation of the breaker.
 The necessary auxiliary system is made for such purpose.
 The gas is stored in a high-pressure chamber at 16 atmospheres whereas the gas pressure at the low side is 3 atmospheres.

-To prevent gas leakages at joints, sealing is done very carefully.
-To prevent the liquefaction of gas at low temperature a heater is provided in the high-pressure chamber which maintains its temperature at 200C.
+Sealing is done very carefully to prevent gas leakages at joints.
+A heater is provided in the high-pressure chamber to avoid the liquefaction of gas at low temperature, which maintains its temperature at 200C.

 Advantages of SF6 Circuit Breakers

 SF6 circuit breakers have the following advantages over OCB, ACB and MOCB: